Budget Friendly

 - Tie Down Strap: Local Hardware Store

-- Screws: Local Hardware Store
+- Screws/Bolts to Mount Everything: Local Hardware Store

 Wiring this system takes minutes: